 More than 1,300 performances are presented each year at the National Arts Centre in Ottawa, and more than 1.2 million people come to the NAC for all events.

-The National Arts Centre’s historic $225.4 million Architectural and Production Renewal is nearly complete, which has added 60,000 square feet of new space with one of the most beautiful views of the nation’s capital, as well as production upgrades to all of the four stages of the NAC.
+The National Arts Centre’s historic Architectural and Production Renewal projects are nearly complete, which has added 60,000 square feet of new space with one of the most beautiful views of the nation’s capital, as well as production upgrades to all of the four stages of the NAC.
 The next leader of the NAC will benefit from the transformation of the institution both architecturally and artistically.

 The NAC has six artistic disciplines led by one of the strongest teams in North America including: Kevin Loring, the Artistic Director of the NAC’s Indigenous Theatre; Brigitte Haentjens, the Artistic Director of the NAC’s French Theatre; Jillian Keiley, the Artistic Director of the NAC’s English Theatre; Alexander Shelley, the Music Director of the NAC Orchestra; Cathy Levy, the Executive Producer of NAC Dance; and Heather Gibson, the Executive Producer of NAC Presents an all Canadian contemporary music series.

 In November 2017, the NAC opened a new Creation Fund led by Executive Director Heather Moore, the $25 million fund will invest in bold new works of Music, Dance and Theatre.
 The NAC also has an ambitious national arts education programme run by the NAC’s Director of Music Education, Genevieve Cimon.

 The NAC’s next leader will inherit a talented Senior Management Team.
 The NAC has dramatically increased its national role over the past two decades, and has become an increasing source of pride for Canadians.